arvid220u/saytex/syntax-specifications/saytex-syntax-v01.md

-A SayTeX command consists of at most 5 space-separated words.
+A SayTeX command consists of at most 7 space-separated words.

+Commands should generally read as if in a sentence.
+That is, most relations will take the form of verbs instead of nouns, such as "<" being "is less than" rather than just "less than (sign)".
+Also, commands should be a succinct as possible, when there are two equally valid ways of saying things; for example, "equals" is preferred over "is equal to."

 All words are either numbers, or words using the letters a-z and A-Z.